-GEOGLAM embraces the GEOSS data Sharing Principles and has greatly benefited from open data sharing.
+GEOGLAM embraces the GEOSS Data Sharing Principles and has greatly benefited from open data sharing.
 The community operationally produces information products from this data and our work would not be possible without open data access.
 In turn our community makes its information products openly available to all.
 Indeed the open and transparent approach to information development and dissemination is what allows GEOGLAM to be a trusted and authoritative source of information.
-In the current state (2019) GEOGLAM does not produce data, but as we develop our essential variables we anticipate we may in the future, and this too will be made openly available in line with GEO data sharing principles.
+In the current state (2019) some partners produce data, GEOGLAM does not.
+However, as we develop our essential variables we anticipate we may produce data in the future, and this too will be made openly available in line with GEO data sharing principles.

 The vast majority of GEOGLAM resources come from in-direct and in-kind funding of activities that contribute to GEOGLAM outcomes.
 This includes support for R&D as well as operational implementation.
 This type of funding amounts to millions of dollars annually (Table B).
-On the other hand direct funding needs for the GEOGLAM secretariat to support coordination and communication are relatively small, but the role this plays is critical.
-Current 2019 direct funding levels are approximately \$400k per annum.
-As of this implementation plan writing (early 2019), the majority of these direct funds for Secretariat functions will terminate by the end of calendar year 2019.
-In light of the serious resource risk GEOGLAM is working to develop a business case to support sustainable resource mobilization for GEOGLAM through the 2020-2022 work programme timeframe.
+On the other hand direct funding needs for the GEOGLAM Secretariat to support coordination and communication are relatively small, but the role this plays is critical.
+Current 2019 direct funding levels are approximately \$400k.
+As of this implementation plan these funds will terminate by the end of calendar year 2019.
+In light of the serious resource risk, GEOGLAM is working to develop a business case to support sustainable resource mobilization for GEOGLAM through the 2020-2022 work programme timeframe.